Your ultimate guide to Darwin and Tiwi Islands

 Tiwi Islands Aboriginal art is prized by collectors and has been exhibited around the world.
 Their history and traditional stories are vividly expressed through paintings, sculptures, ceramics, screen-printed fabrics, etchings, prints and jewellery.

-Tiwi Island Football
+Watch the Tiwi Island football

-Fishing on Tiwi Islands
+Go fishing on Tiwi Islands

 The Tiwi Islands are made up of the Melville and Bathurst islands and a few other smaller islands.
 While fishing in Tiwi Islands, one must be respectful towards the traditional owners and custodians of the region.
 In terms of permits, you don’t need permission to fish intertidal waters around the southern and eastern regions of Melville and Bathurst Islands, however, you must not fish on the west coast of Bathurst Island.